pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_connect2id_and_cas.md

 op.federation.clientRegistrationTypes=automatic
 ```

-Federation is enabled of course.
+Federation is enabled, of course.
 The CAS trust anchor is defined as the first trust anchor and as the first authority hint.
 The registration is set to `automatic`.

 Stop (`./tomcat/bin/shutdown.sh`) and restart (`./tomcat/bin/startup.sh`) the Connect2id server.

-To make a proper test, you may need to remove any previous registered `http://localhost:8081` client.
+To make a proper test, you may need to remove any previously registered `http://localhost:8081` client.

 Using your token from the `oidcProvider.properties` file, you can query all existing clients: